How the Channel Can Help Solve the SMB Cyber Security Challenge

 • Data encryption

 To help SMBs improve their security posture, it’s essential to take a flexible, layered approach.
-Rather than overwhelming businesses with complex solutions from the outset, the good-better-best framework allows them to build their defences step by step, addressing critical security needs first and adding advanced layers as they grow.[1]
+Rather than overwhelming businesses with complex solutions from the outset, the essential-enhanced-elite framework allows them to build their defences step by step, addressing critical security needs first and adding advanced layers as they grow.*

 These recommendations are based on current market conditions at the time of writing, but it’s important to note that the landscape changes rapidly.